2.4 Using and Choosing GenAI Tools

 - Elicit: Elicit searches through papers and citations then extracts and synthesizes key information according to your specified research focus.
 Best for scientific research.

-- Perplexity: Perplexity is a search engine employing user-selected All Web, Academic, Reddit, YouTube, and Wolfram Alpha as databases.
+- Perplexity: Perplexity is a search engine employing user-selected All Web, Academic, Reddit, YouTube, and Wolfram Alpha databases.
 It also offers writing capabilities without accessing the internet.

 - Research Rabbit: Research Rabbit is a citation-based mapping tool that focuses on the relationships between research works.
 It uses visualizations to help researchers find similar papers and other researchers in their field.